wpugph/Responsive-Slider-Lite-WordPress-Plugin/README.txt

 == Changelog ==

+= 1.0.1 =
+* Use title and wp-content for the image overlays
+* Added category filters in the admin list
+* Sort by category under the default admin list

-= 1.0 =
+= 1.0.0 =
 * Can be categorized, images can be assigned to multiple categories
 * Drag and Drop reordering of the image sequence
 * Loadable via shortcode or in template files
 * Detect if bootstrap is already used from elsewhere
-* Use title and wp-content for the image overlays

 In progress features:
-* Access can be restricted on certain user groups
-*
 * Options page -  max image size can be defined so images can be auto cropped or set to a standard size, transition delay
 * Multiple template to suit end user tastes
 * Different transitions
 * thumbnail option
-* Sort by category under the default admin list